Localization Uncertainty Estimation for Anchor-Free Object Detection: Experiments

 \textbf{Components of UAD.} As shown in Table~\ref{tab:uadet}, we investigate the effect of each component of the proposed UAD.
+In addition, we measure the GPU inference time at NVIDIA V100 GPU with a batch size of 1.
 We start FCOS without centerness as a baseline~(37.8 AP).
 Adding the uncertainty network and learning with NPLL improve the baseline to 39.0 AP~(+1.2).
-Replacing focal loss with the proposed UFL obtains 0.5 AP gain and adding CRN boosts further performance gain~(+0.3).
+Replacing focal loss with the proposed UFL obtains 0.5 AP gain, and adding CRN boosts further performance gain~(+0.3).
 These results demonstrate that the proposed method not only effectively estimates 4-directions localization uncertainty but also boosts detection performance.
-We emphasize that all these components require negligible computational overhead.
+We also emphasize that all these components require negligible computational overhead as shown in Table~\ref{tab:uadet}.